tombullock/batchExport/README.md

 IMPORTANT: I had to comment out line 26 in "update_methods.py" [from video_capture.utils import RenameSet] to avoid having to install pyuvc (this caused problems when installing, and isn't needed for this batch export script to work)

-IMPORTANT: Updated Nov 2019 - these scripts won't work with the newest version of pupil_src

 ## TO DO

-Figure out how to export surface gaze data (currently only exports annotations and pupil data)!!!
+Figure out how to export surface gaze data (currently only exports annotations and pupil data)

-^^^This is a work in progress - see new folder ^^^